Joanna I of Naples: Murder and wars

 When Joanna took the throne, several lords in northern Italy saw this as an opportunity to expand their territory at her expense.
 In 1344 John II, Marquess of Montferrat led attacks which conquered her cities of Alessandria, Asti, Tortona, Bra, and Alba.
 She sent her seneschal, Reforce d'Agoult, to deal with it.
 He engaged the invaders on 23 April 1345 at the Battle of Gamenario, but was soundly defeated and killed.

 Montferrat then went on to capture Chieri, within the lands of James of Piedmont, who had supported Joanna.
 James called for help from his cousin and lord, Amadeus VI, Count of Savoy in 1347.
 Together, they drove back the attackers through that July.
 John then added more forces to his alliance, bringing in Thomas II, Marquess of Saluzzo and Humbert II of Viennois.
 Together, they captured nearly all of Joanna's lands in the region.

 When she made public her plans to marry one of her Taranto cousins and not Andrew's younger brother Stephen, the Hungarians openly accused her of the murder.

 Louis of Taranto was a seasoned warrior, who understood Neapolitan politics from his lifetime experiences, raised at the court of Catherine of Valois, Joanna's aunt.
 After Joanna stated her intention to marry him, his brother Robert banded together with his cousin (and erstwhile rival) Charles of Durazzo against them.
 Some of Joanna's courtiers and servants were tortured and later executed, including her Sicilian governess Philippa of Catania and the latter's family.
 Louis was successful in driving his brother's forces back, but just as he reached Naples, it became known that the Hungarians planned to invade.
 Joanna made a pact with the Kingdom of Sicily, preventing them from invading at the same time.
 She married Louis on 22 August 1347, without seeking the necessary Papal dispensation, because of their being closely related.

 In anticipation of his marriage, Louis was made Joint-Protector and Defender of the Kingdom (1 May 1347), jointly with Charles of Durazzo.
 One month later (20 June), Louis was made Vicar-General of the Kingdom.
 The marriage caused the Queen's popularity within her own Kingdom to fall.

 Louis the Great, Andrew's older brother, took this opportunity to seek the annexation of the Kingdom of Naples.
 He launched a military expedition and the first troops made their entrance to L'Aquila on 10 May 1347.

-On 11 January 1348 the Hungarian troops were at Benevento ready to invade the Kingdom of Naples.
-Faced with this threat, Joanna, who had retired at Castel Nuovo and trusted to the loyalty of Marseille, prepared her escape from the vengeance of Louis.
-Without waiting for the return of her husband, she embarked on 15 January 1348 on two galleys—property of the Marseille citizen Jacques de Gaubert to Provence—taking with her the still devoted Enrico Caracciolo.
+On 11 January 1348, the Hungarian troops were at Benevento ready to invade the Kingdom of Naples.
+Faced with this threat, Joanna, who had retired at Castel Nuovo and trusted the loyalty of Marseille, prepared her escape from the vengeance of Louis.
+Without waiting for the return of her husband, she embarked on 15 January 1348 on two galleys –property of the Marseille citizen Jacques de Gaubert– to Provence, taking with her the still devoted Enrico Caracciolo.
 Louis of Taranto arrived in Naples the next day and escaped in another galley.